 Simone B. Sartori from the University of Innsbruck in Austria focused on a new rodent model that demonstrates how low dietary magnesium may contribute to depression.
 This work is related to the general focus on glutamate because magnesium is critical to the action of the NMDA receptor.
 This receptor is an ion channel that is typically blocked by Mg2+ such that glutamate binding is not sufficient to open it.
 The target neuron's membrane must be depolarized when glutamate binds to the NMDA receptor; depolarization removes the Mg2+ blocking the channel, leaving the pore open for Na+ and Ca2+ to enter and K+ to leave the postsynaptic neuron.
 Thus, reducing the synaptic concentration of Mg2+ leads to hyperactivation of NMDA receptors.

 Sartori presented data showing that mice fed a low-magnesium diet present depression-related behaviors and heightened anxiety; interestingly, Mg2+ concentration in the brains of depressed patients is lower than normal.
-Administering ketamine to Mg2+-deficient mice reverses the depressive behavior.
-Adding Mg2+ to the diet can elicit antidepressant effects in animals that show depression-like symptoms and studies suggest this may also be the case in humans.
-The Mg2+-deficient animal model is a promising basis for testing candidate drugs and the molecular underpinnings of depression.
+Administering ketamine to magnesium-deficient mice reverses the depressive behavior.
+Adding magnesium to the diet can elicit antidepressant effects in animals that show depression-like symptoms, and studies suggest this may also be the case in humans.
+The magnesium-deficient animal model is a promising basis for testing candidate drugs and the molecular underpinnings of depression.

 Sartori's results on magnesium supplementation in the diet segued nicely into the final talk of the day by Guosong Liu from Tsinghua University in China, who focused on the potential cognitive-enhancing effects of magnesium supplementation.
 To achieve significant increases in brain Mg2+, Liu's laboratory designed an enhanced Mg2+-carrying compound with improved absorption characteristics.
 In mice, this compound increased brain Mg2+ concentration and enhanced synaptic density and plasticity in the prefrontal cortex and hippocampus.
-Furthermore, the mice had specific improvements in memory retention in various tasks, less anxiety-like behaviors, and antidepressant responses.
+Furthermore, the mice had specific improvements in memory retention in various tasks, antidepressant responses, and less anxiety-like behaviors.
 Liu is leading clinical trials to test the effects of dietary magnesium supplementation in humans.
 Preliminary results suggest that magnesium enhances cognitive abilities.

 Use the tab above to find multimedia from this event.